AnchorFree/ssl-watch/README.md

 Credits
 -------

-`ssl-watch` was inspired and loosely based (at least in the beginning) on the code of [check-ssl](https://github.com/wycore/check-ssl) project.
+`ssl-watch` is inspired and loosely based on the code of [check-ssl](https://github.com/wycore/check-ssl) project.